AxC1271/RISC-V-CPU/RegisterFile/README.md

 # Register File

-Welcometo the RegisterFile module of this RISC-V processor project.
+Welcome to the RegisterFile module of this RISC-V processor project.
 This component allows for the storage and access of data during CPU operations.
 Below, you'll find an overview of the register file's functionality, development process, and theoretical background.

 ## Overview
 The register file is a key element in the CPU architecture, consisting of 32 registers, each 32 bits wide.
 It serves as a fast-access storage area for the CPU, allowing efficient data manipulation and retrieval during instruction execution.